Skip to content

 Direct Tax

-A direct tax is levied on individuals and organizations and cannot be shifted to another payer.
-Often with a direct tax, such as the personal income tax, tax rates increase as the taxpayer’s ability to pay increases, resulting in what’s called a progressive tax.
+A direct tax is levied on individuals and organizations and is not expected to be passed on to another payer (unlike indirect taxes such as sales and excise taxes), though economic incidence can still fall upon others.
+Often with a direct tax, such as the individual income tax, tax rates increase as the taxpayer’s ability to pay, or financial resources, increases, resulting in what is called a progressive tax.
+Article 1, Section 9, of the US Constitution requires direct taxes to be apportioned by state population, though the 16th Amendment establishes that income taxes are not subject to this requirement.

 Examples of Direct Taxes